 Rentals should be considered for short-term recording requirements or as a proof of concept when seeking to buy, but do not fall into the trap of turning the rental into a long-term practise which, when calculated, shows that the system could have been purchased at a lesser cost than the rental.

 People, Process and Training

-People and processes should not be ovelooked and the technology should not be purchased in isolation from these users.
+People and processes should not be overlooked and the technology should not be purchased in isolation from these users.
 To get the most out of any voice recording system there should be a dedicated product champion.
 This person or team needs to understand how they can leverage the technology to deliver true business benefits and implement effective quality procedures.
-Training and consultancy can often help hone in on this and get everyone focused on the end result.
+Training and consultancy can often help hone in on this and get everyone focused on the result.
 If everything is done correctly at this stage, significant financial returns and value can be gained.